muratk5n/thirdwave/en/README.md

 DMT: "For the uninitiated, “Halo” is a military science fiction media [video game now adapted for the screen] ..
-Madrigal is home to a plant that has the galaxy’s highest concentration of heavy hydrogen, which can be used to power ships as well as drugs.
+Madrigal is home to a plant that has the galaxy’s highest concentration of heavy hydrogen, which can be used to power ships...
 Since resources are probably finite in the 26th century as well, the UNSC is looking to put their stamp on Madrigal"

 ---